telerik/fiddler-everywhere-docs/installation-and-update/installation-procedure.md

 To directly sign in with your Google account, perform the following steps:

-1. Launch the Fiddler Everywhere client.
+1. Launch the Fiddler Everywhere application.

-1. Followm the **Sign in** link.
+1. Follow the **Sign in or create an account** link.
 You will land on the unified Telerik login form.

 1. From the unified Telerik login form, select **Sign in with Google** and authenticate on the Google Authentication page.